-Promoting CEUs
+Promoting CEUs-CECs

-Offering CEUs encourages people to attend your programs to maintain a certification, such as the Certified Healthcare Facility Manager (CHFM) and Certified Healthcare Constructor (CHC) designations offered by the American Hospital Association (AHA) Certification Center, as well as the Senior ASHE (SASHE) and the Fellow ASHE (FASHE) designations.
-CEU approval also adds credibility to your program and helps advance the fields of health care engineering and facility management.
+Offering CEUs CECs encourages people to attend your programs to maintain a certification, such as the Certified Healthcare Facility Manager (CHFM) and Certified Healthcare Constructor (CHC) designations offered by the American Hospital Association (AHA) Certification Center, as well as the Senior ASHE (SASHE) and the Fellow ASHE (FASHE) designations.
+CEU-CECs approval also adds credibility to your program and helps advance the fields of health care engineering and facility management.

-Once ASHE has given your program CEU approval, you should state on your marketing brochure that: "Attendees will earn Continuing Education Units (CEUs) approved by the American Society for Healthcare Engineering of the American Hospital Association (AHA) and the AHA Certification Center.
-A maximum of (# of CEUs) CEUs can be earned by attending (chapter program's name)."
+Once ASHE has given your program CEU CEC approval, you should state on your marketing brochure that: "Attendees will earn Continuing Education Units (CEUs) (CECs) approved by the American Society for Healthcare Engineering of the American Hospital Association (AHA) and the AHA Certification Center.
+A maximum of (# of CEUs) CEUs (#of CECS) CECs can be earned by attending (chapter program's name)."